 But it still comes back to money.
 Although less empirical our experience speaks to the relevance of money to sales people.
 We meet thousands of sales people every year and there is no question that compensation is top of mind for most and particularly the top performers.
 In fact, we often joke that if someone is not interested in money, they probably haven’t made much.

 Our clients want to build teams of high performance sales people and it is certainly true that to be successful requires a lot more than an interest in money.
-Depending on the type of sales role and selling environment there can often be dozens of necesary personality traits and competancies required to be a top performer.
+Depending on the type of sales role and selling environment there can often be dozens of necessary personality traits and competencies required to be a top performer.

 Money is certainly a useful lever.
 Companies that pay below market have trouble attracting the attention of the top performers.
 In a study of more than 2000 sales people, conducted by Barnett Consulting (Money Motivation in Sales People), “74% reported that their primary career motivation is money and less than 25% disagreed with the statement “my most important goal is to make lots of money.”
 The report goes on to say that companies that put less emphasis on money are likely to attract less money motivated people, who are described as “antithetical to productive sales behavior.”
 Put another way, “companies that pay more tend to attract better talent.”